ThomasSt0rm/VNI/Docs/StepsTaken.md

 ### Clean up

 It is always better to have a fresh start.
-So I deleted already existing VPC, 3 subnets, IGW, deactivated API key
+So I deleted already existing VPC, 3 subnets, IGW, deactivated API key.

 ### Set the repo

-There are few folders in the repo
+There are few folders in the repo:
 * **Docs** - documentation
 * **Servers_conf** - configuration management playbooks
 * **AWS_conf** - AWS configuration playbooks